Tips for being a good landlord

 Make sure your tenant’s deposit is protected

-Another legal obligation that you have as a landlord is that you need to keep your tenants’ deposit in an approved deposit scheme so that both you and the tenant are fully protected.
+An additional one of you rights as a landlord is that you need to keep your tenants’ deposit in an approved deposit scheme so that both you and the tenant are fully protected.

 If you fail to choose one of the three main approved deposit schemes in the UK, then you could face severe financial consequences: you could end up having to face legal proceedings, as well as a potential fine which is the equivalent of three times the amount of the deposit in question.